 I spent an hour one morning speaking to a woman who appeared much older than me.
 I was in Memphis after my son’s wedding.
 Everyone had left, while I waited for the Men’s Warehouse to open so I could return the tuxes that were rented for the wedding.
 I sat outside the hotel enjoying the tranquility of a bright Sunday morning when she approached.

-She was pleasant and struck up a conversation.
+Her eyes and her face betrayed a hard life, but she was pleasant and struck up a conversation.
 Soon she asked for money for some coffee.
 Maybe it’s a southern thing.
 Maybe it’s a Memphis thing.
 I met some of the most conversational people asking for money of anywhere I have been.
 I gave her the coffee money.
-When she returned with the fresh cup of coffee she asked if minded if she drank it with me.
-I was grateful for the company.
+When she returned with the fresh cup of coffee she asked if I minded if she drank it with me.

 She told me that she makes about $800 a month now, and she rued that she has to pay $100 a month to the bankruptcy court.
-She would like to go back to court and change that, but she didn’t have a car to get her there.
+She wanted to go back to court and change that, but she didn’t have a car to get her there.

 As I told her God loves her, I felt compelled to tell her I loved her too.
-I wonder how many times she has heard anyone say those words to her?
+I wonder how many times she has heard anyone say those words to her without the exchange of money and pleasure?

 The truth is that God does love us.
 The commands He gives us aren’t arbitrary.
 Lest we fail to understand the thrust of those commands, Jesus summed them up this way: “Love God with all your heart, all your soul, all your strength, and all your mind.
 And, love your neighbor as yourself.”
 If you do these things, you fulfill the law.